 In the short term, send your site to the digital gym and shed those excess bits and bytes.
 Your site loads slowly because it is weighed down by massive images, third party analytics, and social plugins.
 Each must load before your site can properly render and your customer can begin researching or shopping.
 Take a hard look at the extra weight your site drags around because if it isn’t driving revenue to the site, it’s likely helping to drive revenue away.

 Take the next step

-Get your Stuck Score™ to see how effective your brand site is compared to your industry peers.
+Evaluate your site to see how effective your brand site is compared to your industry peers.